telerik/ajax-docs/getting-started/on-ajax-and-telerik-ajax.md

 position: 0
 ---

-# On AJAX and Telerik AJAX
+# About AJAX and Telerik AJAX

 AJAX is one of the main techniques for web programming.
 The AJAX communication technique allows you to add a nice finishing touch to your application by drastically improving the performance of the operations and by seamlessly implementing a client-side type of responsiveness for server-side operations.